FrankYFTang/FrankYungFongTangArt/ART2G/README.md

 ## Research Activity 3 What is your guiding question and thesis statement?
 * **score** 20 / 20
 ### Prompt

+For this discussion, please answer the following questions and post a peer response:

+1. What is the guiding question for your research paper?

+2. How can your guiding question be rephrased as a thesis?
+Please include the thesis statement in your response.

+3. What is going well in your paper?

+4. What are challenges in your paper?
+5.
 ### Submission
+What is the guiding question for your research paper?
+How is the fivefold or ten-pointed stars pattern used in Islamic geometric design in Islamic art?
+What are the challenges of their usage?

+How can your guiding question be rephrased as a thesis?
+Fivefold or ten-pointed stars pattern design in Islamic art is important and significant although the usage of such usage carries more design challenges than other pointed stars.

+What is going well in your paper?
+I found three great examples of fivefold and ten-pointed stars of Islamic art from the photos I took in the The Metropolitan Museum of Art two years ago as my research example.
+These photos in detail are very helpful.
+I purchased four books and downloaded some good papers to read so far.
+All are relevant and provide different perspectives of the topic.
+I also found several very good books and papers about this topic for the research.
+So far these materials provide enough information for the research.

+What are the challenges in your paper?
+There are many things I like to cover in this research paper and I need to limit the scope.
 ### Feedback
+The thesis is good.
+You use the word usage twice in one sentence.
+Consider saying it once.
+You might also consider being specific about the significance.
+The challenges of other pointed stars might be part of the overall introduction.
 ## Week 9 Write About It
 * **score** 10 / 10
 ### Prompt